"Can you ask Little Steven to come to the Notodden Blues Festival?"

 The Notodden Blues Festival is poised for an exciting future with increased international attention, the development of the Bluestown Rising documentary, the growth of Little Steven's Blues School and the continued efforts of the many hundreds of volunteers and staff that have helped this festival grow to become one of the most respected in the world.

-Back in 2010, David was contacted by the The Norwegian Olympic and Paralympic Committee and Confederation of Sports (NIF) and was asked to undertake the writing of bid documentation for the 2016 Lillehammer Youth Olympic Games.
+Back in 2010, David was contacted by the The Norwegian Olympic and Paralympic Committee and Confederation of Sports (NIF) to write the bid for the 2016 Lillehammer Youth Olympic Games.

-As the Opening Ceremony neared, David was contacted once more and then following the successful staging of the 2016YOG, David was asked to write the English version of three separate final reports:
+As the Opening Ceremony neared, David worked with press documentary, then following the successful staging of the 2016YOG, David was asked to write the English version of three separate final reports:

 David has been involved in bids since the year 2000, including the Gothenburg Bid for the 2006 European Althetics Championships, the 2014 and 2018 Lillehammer Olympic bids, the 2022 Oslo Olympic bid and the successful bid for the 2016 Lillehammer Youth Olympic Games.